BABA4040/BL-STORE/README.md

     - Username field should not allow spaces and upper case alphabets
 - Validation for email
 - Validation for password
-    - Password should have 8 characters long
+    - Password should be atleast 8 characters long
     - Atleast 1 number
-    - Atlease 1 upper case alphabet
+    - Atleast 1 upper case alphabet
     - Atleast 1 lower case alphabet
 - App is responsive for all devices
     - Tested in: